BDS IN THE PEWS

 - Focuses on “Jerusalem within the context of the Israeli-Palestinian conflict” and “seeks to render Jerusalem a more equitable and sustainable city for the Israelis and Palestinians who share it.”

-- Donors include: European Union, Sweden, Norway, Church Development Service- EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.
+- Donors include the European Union, Sweden, Norway, Church Development Service- EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.

 - In 2008-2013, the New Israel Fund (NIF) authorized grants worth $1,353,929 to Ir Amim (2008, 2009, 2010, 2011, 2012, 2013).